orthecreedence/cl-async/tcp-ssl.md

 by libevent, it still requires that an SSL context be set up, which `wrap-in-ssl` uses [cl+ssl](http://common-lisp.net/project/cl-plus-ssl/) for.

+The `close-cb` function passed in will be called when the SSL socket is closed.

 {% highlight cl %}
 ;; example
 ;; init a socket, send nil data (so it just connects)